Functional Programming Patterns in Lua

 once wraps a function so it only executes on the first invocation.
 Subsequent calls return the cached result.
 The computed value lives in the closure’s upvalue, invisible to the outside.

-Functional patterns are not always the right tool.
+Functional programming patterns are not always the right tool.
 They shine when:

 They add overhead when: